ssb22/CedPane/README.md

 CedPane is public-domain but this Readme file is &copy; Silas S. Brown and may be reproduced as-is.
 Git is a trademark of the Software Freedom Conservancy.
-GitHub is a trademark of GitHub Inc.
-BitBucket is a trademark of Atlassian Pty Ltd.
 Wenlin is a trademark of Wenlin Institute, Inc. SPC.
 Any other trademarks I mentioned without realising are trademarks of their respective holders.